RESTyard/RESTyard/Docs/HypermediaSchema-MergeFallout.md

   server/csharp-controller/v4`, which #131 deleted — switch to `v5`.
 - [ ] `CustomersRootController.NewQueryAction` comment "Provides a link to the result Query." is stale (result is returned inline).
+- [ ] Remove the obsolete sourcelink#572 `TargetFrameworkMonikerAssemblyAttributesPath` workaround from
+  `Source/Directory.Build.props` (done on the branch).
+Evaluated in props, before the SDK sets its inputs, so it resolves to `<projectdir>/.AssemblyAttributes`, which all TFMs of a project share.
+Parallel multi-TFM builds (Rider) race on that file → `CS2001`.
+The SDK default already puts it in `obj/`.

 **Docs**